Fesenjan Chicken Walnut Stew (with video)

 Fast and easy homemade broth for this chicken stew would simply be to cut the meat from the chicken thighs, rather than buy them boneless and set aside the meat.

 Meanwhile toss the thigh bones in a medium pot of boiling water with some garlic, onions, celery and salt, boil for 30 minutes and Ta Da!
+You have a fast and easy homemade broth made from the chicken you will be making this chicken stew out of.

 Why Is An American Telling You How To Make An Authentic Persian Stew?

+This ole American gal grew up with a Syrian mom.
 Nearly all of her friends were Syrian, Lebanese, Egyptian, Iranian, Greek or Italian.
 THAT was my introduction to World Cuisine, right there in my mama’s little ole kitchen.

+A close girlfriend of my mother shared this recipe with her.
+I watched them make it together.
 Once this richly flavored Fesenjan Chicken Stew with Walnuts and Pomegranate sauce sufficiently filled the house with its aroma, and the sauce thickened, a beautiful Mediterranean rice was made.

 The table was set and suddenly, as is often the way in a Mediterranean home, numerous friends were gathered around the table sharing stories, laughter and world cuisine together.
+I am certain you will enjoy this very traditional Persian recipe.

 Other Middle Eastern Dishes To Love